 Kelly Harris has two great passions: teaching and personal growth.
 She brings to RTF over 20 years’ experience in education.
 With both a Master of Ed in Counseling and a Master of Ed in Leadership from Northern Arizona University, she adds a wealth of experience and skill to the RTF workshops, inspiring the youth to believe in themselves.

-Jessica Figueroa is a community member educated with her Master’s degree in Adult Education and Business Administration.
-Her purpose is to work with youth in our communities in a variety of settings.
-She is currently the Program Coordinator for a youth mentoring organization and a facilitator for their personal development curriculum.
-She is the mother of two and very active outdoors.
-Reflection and mindfulness keep her motivated and focused on making the most positive impact possible for our community.
+Jessica Figueroa has earned a master’s degree in Adult Education and Business Administration and aspires to work with youth in detention settings.
+Jessica is currently the Program Coordinator for a youth mentoring organization and a facilitator for their personal development curriculum.
+As a mother, Jessica understands the value of mindfulness and enjoys sharing that message with the most marginalized youth in the community.